lowrycito/handbook/pages/study-manual-general-handbook-14-single-members.md

 few single members, home evening groups may cross ward boundaries.

 In addition, single members may choose to gather virtually or in person for home gospel study.
-Come, Follow Me—For Individuals and Families may be a resource.
+Come, Follow Me may be a resource.

 All young single adults are encouraged to enroll in institute (see 15.2).